How to Attain Your Long Wanted Peace of Mind

 The following exercise is necessary for establishing a gut-realization, not merely an intellectual one, how emotions lose their power when we stop running away from them.

-For, it's a little less known fact that it's not the emotions that are hurting us--- but our resistance to them.
-Emotions are merely a surge of energy giving us a sense of readiness to deal with a situation, but it's ourselves who give that energetic surge an interpretation, while passing it through a mold of our belief system and giving it suchness.
+For, it's a little less known fact that it's not the emotions that are hurting us -- but rather our resistance to them.
+Emotions are merely a surge of energy giving us a sense of readiness to deal with a situation, but it's ourselves who give that energetic surge an interpretation, while passing it through a mold of our belief system and giving it an additional crappy suchness.

 Again, from our culturally tailored life programs we know that certain situations automatically call for certain emotional responses.
 So now we are going to perform an act of non-resisting, but instead squarely facing that energy attached to an emotion.